riegllms/ros-riegl-vz/riegl_vz/README.md

 The image overlap factor in percent.

+**~set_pose_topic** (string, default: "") :

+The name of a topic providing the roboter position and orientation.
+The message format must be 'geometry_msgs/PoseWithCovarianceStamped' with queue size of 10.
+The node automatically subscribes to this topic at startup.
+This is an alternative to the 'set_pose' service call.

-**~robot_relative_pose** (bool, default: "False") :
+**~relative_pose_mode** (bool, default: "False") :

-If true the driver calculates relative position and orientation changes from one scan position to the next, otherwise it uses the absolute positions and orientation (see service 'set_pose').
+If enabled the driver calculates relative position and orientation changes from one scan position to the next with pose from the 'set_pose' service or topic, otherwise it uses the absolute positions and orientations (see documentation for 'set_pose').

 **~robot_scanner_mounting_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})

 The mounting position and orientation (x, y, z, roll, pitch, yaw) of the scanner on a roboter, with coordinates in meter and euler angles in radians.
-This is used for 'set_pose' service call if 'robot_relative_pose' parameter is set to False.
+This is used for the 'set_pose' service or topic if 'relative_pose_mode' parameter is disabled.

 **~robot_project_frame_id** (string, default: "") :

 The frame id of the robot project coordinate system.
-This is used for 'set_pose' service call if 'robot_relative_pose' parameter is set to False.
-Note that this must be the frame id provided with the pose from the 'set_pose' service call.
+This is used for the 'set_pose' service or topic if 'relative_pose_mode' parameter is disabled.
+Note that this must be the frame id of the pose from the 'set_pose' service or topic.

 **~robot_scanner_project_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})

-The position and orientation (x, y, z, roll, pitch, yaw) of the scanner project CS (riegl_vz_prcs) in the roboter project coordinate system, with coordinates in meter and euler angles in radians.
-This is used for 'set_pose' service call if 'robot_relative_pose' parameter is set to False.
-This static TF2 transformation will be broadcasted automatically at startup if 'robot_project_frame_id' is configured as well.
+The position and orientation (x, y, z, roll, pitch, yaw) of the origin of the scanner project CS (riegl_vz_prcs) in the roboter project coordinate system, with coordinates in meter and euler angles in radians.
+This is used for the 'set_pose' service or topic if 'relative_pose_mode' parameter is disabled.
+A static TF2 transformation will be broadcasted automatically at startup if 'robot_project_frame_id' is configured as well.

 #### 3.1.2 Published Topics